volontariato internazionale, antirazzismo, pace, diritti

 Age:18+

-The Meeting time will be at 18:00 (6:00 pm) on April 6 at SEEDS office in Reykjavik.
-Participants that cannotarrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.
+The Meeting time will be at 18:00 (6:00 pm) on May 6 at SEEDS office in ReykjavEk.
+Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

 Number of volunteers:5